(A) General terms and conditions of licenses include:

 (c) Prevent loss, theft, or loss of control of TENORM subject to this chapter.

-(a) Each licensee shall notify the director, in writing, within ten days following the filing of a voluntary or involuntary petition for bankruptcy under any chapter of title 11 (bankruptcy) of the United States Code by or against:
+(a) Each licensee shall notify the director, in writing, within ten days following the filing of a voluntary or involuntary petition for bankruptcy under any chapter of Title 11 (bankruptcy) of the United States Code (as amended April 20, 2005) by or against:

 (i) The licensee;

-(ii) An entity (as that term is defined in 11 U.S.C.
-101(15), as published in the United States Code, 2006 edition) controlling the licensee or listing the license or licensee as property of the estate; or
+(ii) An entity , defined in this rule as person, estate, trust, governmental unit, and United States trustee, controlling the licensee or listing the license or licensee as property of the estate; or

 (b) This notification must indicate: